 The screening covers compliance with global norms for environmental protection, human rights, labour standards and anti-corruption.
 Examples of pertinent environmental issues include the company’s use of non-renewable resources or its failure to prevent serious environmental destruction.
 Some factors that are considered in relation to human rights include inadequate consumer protection, violation of health and safety norms and violations of the rights of indigenous populations.
 Examples of factors considered in relation to labour rights include violations related to the right to organise, discrimination or child labour.
 Factors related to anti-corruption include the giving and solicitation of bribes.

-In addition to the above, the Nordic Swan-labelled Global fund has committed to selling holdings if there is a confirmed violation as soon as possible, taking the interests of unitholders into account but within no more than three months of the date the violation is confirmed.
-If there is a suspected violation, the managers of the Global fund will assess the situation and the company’s actions.
+In addition to the above, our Nordic Swan-labelled funds, Global and Resilient World Small Cap, have committed to selling holdings if there is a confirmed violation as soon as possible, taking the interests of unitholders into account but within no more than three months of the date the violation is confirmed.
+If there is a suspected violation, the managers of these two funds will assess the situation and the company’s actions.
 Also, they will assess the company’s potential to correct the situation.
 When there is a verified violation, the Fund Company will disclose the matter on its website within three months of learning about the violation.
 If the problems and suspicions have not been resolved, the holding must be sold no later than 24 months after the Fund Company received the information.

 Sustainability risks